davy254/django_blog_2/README.md

 * Switching to use Postgres Database
 * Email Notifications when new posts are added.
 * Creating comment section in blog posts.
+* Capability to login using social media or gmail account.
 * Testing